6 Best Day Trips to Pompeii from Sorrento

 Is it worth taking a trip to Pompeii with children?

-Yes, if they are old enough they are very likely to appreciate an ancient city with such a unique history.
-Attractions such as the Orto dei Fuggiaschi, the amphitheater with the gladiator gym or the Thermopolium - a kind of fast food of the time - will surely arouse their attention.
-For more information, I recommend you to read the post that explains how to visit Pompeii with children.
+Yes, if they are old enough , they are likely to appreciate an ancient city with such a unique history.
+Attractions such as the Orto dei Fuggiaschi, the amphitheater with the gladiators' gymnasium, and the Thermopolium—a kind of fast food restaurant of the time—are sure to capture their attention.
+For more information, I recommend reading the post that explains how to visit Pompeii with children.

 Is it worth eating at the restaurant in Pompeii?